CUBRID/cubrid-manual/en/api/odbc.rst

 ODBC Driver
 ***********

 CUBRID ODBC driver supports ODBC version 3.52.
 It also ODBC core and some parts of Level 1 and Level 2 API.
 Because CUBRID ODBC driver has been developed based on the ODBC Spec 3.x, backward compatibility is not completely ensured for programs written based on the ODBC Spec 2.x.
-Only 32-bit CUBRID is supported so you must install 32-bit CUBRID even on the 64-bit Windows environment.
-To verify the 32-bit CUBRID ODBC driver on the 64-bit Windows environment, execute **C:\\Windows\\SysWOW64\\odbcad32.exe**.

 CUBRID ODBC driver is written based on CCI API, but it's not affected by :ref:`CCI_DEFAULT_AUTOCOMMIT <cci_default_autocommit>` exceptionally.